 Alibaba Cloud E-MapReduce Console Job List.

 Click Create a job in the upper right corner to enter the job creation page.

 Enter the job name.

 pig [user provided parameters]

-Fill in the Parameters option box with parameters subsequent to Pig commands.
-For example, if it is necessary to use a Pig script uploaded to OSS, the following must be filled in:
+Enter the Parameters in the option box with parameters subsequent to Pig commands.
+For example, if it is necessary to use a Pig script uploaded to OSS, the following must be entered:

 -x mapreduce ossref://emr/checklist/jars/chengtao/pig/script1-hadoop-oss.pig

-You can click Select OSS path to view and select from OSS, the system will automatically complete the absolute path of Pig script on OSS.
-Switch Pig script prefix to “ossref” (click Switch resource type) to guarantee E-MapReduce downloading this file correctly.
+You can click Select OSS path to view and select from OSS.
+The system will automatically complete the path of Pig script on OSS.
+Switch the Pig script prefix to ossref (click Switch resource type) to guarantee this file is properly downloaded by E-MapReduce.

 Select the policy for failed operations.

-Click OK to complete the Pig job definition.
+Click OK to complete the Pig job configuration.